Clay Guida: Ultimate Fighting Championship

 Guida next faced former two-division UFC champion B.J.
-Penn on May 11, 2019 at UFC 237.
+Penn on May 11, 2019, at UFC 237.
 He won the fight via unanimous decision.

-On June 28, 2019 it was announced that the fight between Guida and Diego Sanchez at The Ultimate Fighter 9 Finale, where Sanchez defeat Guida by split decision, on June 20, 2009, will be honored to enter the UFC Hall of Fame during the international fight July 2019.
+On June 28, 2019, it was announced that the fight between Guida and Diego Sanchez at The Ultimate Fighter 9 Finale, where Sanchez defeat Guida by split decision, on June 20, 2009, will be honored to enter the UFC Hall of Fame during the international fight July 2019.

-Guida faced Jim Miller on August 3, 2019 at UFC on ESPN 5.
+Guida faced Jim Miller on August 3, 2019, at UFC on ESPN 5.
 He lost the fight via a technical submission due to a guillotine choke in the first minute of the first round.

-Guida faced Bobby Green on June 20, 2020 at UFC Fight Night: Blaydes vs. Volkov.
+Guida faced Bobby Green on June 20, 2020, at UFC Fight Night: Blaydes vs. Volkov.
 He lost the fight via unanimous decision.

-As the first fight of his new, four-fight contract Guida faced Michael Johnson on February 6, 2021 at UFC Fight Night 184.
+As the first fight of his new, four-fight contract Guida faced Michael Johnson on February 6, 2021, at UFC Fight Night 184.
 He won the fight via unanimous decision.

-Guida faced Mark Madsen on August 21, 2021 at UFC on ESPN 29.
+Guida faced Mark Madsen on August 21, 2021, at UFC on ESPN 29.
 He lost the fight via split decision.

-Guida faced Leonardo Santos on December 4, 2021 at UFC on ESPN: Font vs. Aldo.
+Guida faced Leonardo Santos on December 4, 2021, at UFC on ESPN: Font vs. Aldo.
 Despite nearly being finished with knees and punches in round one, Guida came back and won the fight via rear-naked choke submission in round two.
 This win earned him the Performance of the Night award.

-Guida faced Claudio Puelles on April 23, 2022 at UFC Fight Night 205.
+Guida faced Claudio Puelles on April 23, 2022, at UFC Fight Night 205.
 He lost the fight via a kneebar in round one.

-Guida faced Scott Holtzman on December 3, 2022 at UFC on ESPN 42.
+Guida faced Scott Holtzman on December 3, 2022, at UFC on ESPN 42.
 He won the fight via split decision.

-Guida is scheduled to face Rafa García on April 15, 2023 at UFC on ESPN 44.
+Guida faced Rafa García on April 15, 2023, at UFC on ESPN 44.
+He lost the fight by unanimous decision.

+Guida faced Joaquim Silva on December 2, 2023, at UFC on ESPN 52.
+He lost the fight via unanimous decision.

+Guida faced Chase Hooper on December 7, 2024 at UFC 310.
+He lost the fight via an armbar submission in the first round.
+With his nineteenth UFC loss, Guida now ties Jeremy Stephens for the record of most losses in UFC history.

+On January 16, 2025, it was reported that Guida was released by the UFC.

 Other combat sports

-Guida defeated Billy Quarantillo by unanimous decision in a submission grappling match on December 30, 2021 at Fury Pro Grappling 3.
+Guida defeated Billy Quarantillo by unanimous decision in a submission grappling match on December 30, 2021, at Fury Pro Grappling 3.

 Guida returned to wrestling competition at the 2022 US Open, competing alongside his teammate Urijah Faber at the event.

-On May 28, 2022 Guida competed in the co-main event of Fury Pro Grappling 4, facing Brad Boulton in a submission grappling match.
+On May 28, 2022, Guida competed in the co-main event of Fury Pro Grappling 4, facing Brad Boulton in a submission grappling match.
 Guida submitted Boulton with an arm-triangle choke at 7:22.

-Guida competed in a submission grappling match against fellow UFC fighter Chase Hooper in the co-main event of Fury Pro Grappling 6 on December 30, 2022 and was submitted with a calf slicer at 3:55.
+Guida competed in a submission grappling match against fellow UFC fighter Chase Hooper in the co-main event of Fury Pro Grappling 6 on December 30, 2022, and was submitted with a calf slicer at 3:55.